-School Policy and Best Practice advises that students should NOT bring mobile phones/iPods to school.
-The school takes NO RESPONSIBILITY for lost or stolen phones/iPods.
+School Policy and Best Practice advises that students should not bring mobile phones and other electronic devices to school.
+The school takes no responsibility for lost or stolen phones/electronic equipment.

-Students who do bring Phones/IPods to school must follow the DoE (Department of Education) guidelines and the School's Mobile Phone Policy as outlined below.
+Students who do bring phones/electronic equipment to school must follow the DoE (Department of Education) guidelines and the School's Mobile Phone Policy.

-- ✓ Mobile phones and iPods must be switched off and placed in the student's bag during school hours.
-School hours commence from the time they enter school grounds in the morning until they exit the school grounds at the end of the school day OR the conclusion of their last scheduled activity in the afternoon beyond standard school hours. - $\checkmark$ Earphones must not be visible at any time. - ✓ Mobile phones must be out of sight during school hours.
-They are not to be used for checking the time, as every classroom has a clock. - ✓ Mobile phones cannot be used for any reason.
+Mobile phones and electronic equipment including earphones and air pods must be switched off and placed in the student's bag during class time.

+Mobile phones are not to be used for checking the time, as every classroom has a clock.

 If a parent needs to contact their child, they can do so through the front office and a message will be sent to the child.
 If a child requires assistance or needs to contact a parent they should report to the office